tolgademir-co/car-rental-final-project/README.md

     - On complete → deposit refunded (or adjusted).
 - **Dynamic pricing**:
     - Hourly, Daily, Weekly, Monthly price calculation depending on rental duration.
-- **Transactions**:
+- **Transactions (commit/rollback)**:
-    - Rental creation, cancellation, and completion are handled inside transaction blocks (`commit / rollback`) to ensure data consistency.
+    - Rental creation, cancellation, and completion are handled inside transaction blocks to ensure data consistency.
 - **JOIN Queries**:
     - Rentals are listed with user and vehicle details for both customers and admins.
+- **Filtering & Pagination**:
+  - Vehicles can be listed with pagination and filtered by type, brand, or price range.

 ---